-Defendant's allegation of prejudice because he was denied the opportunity at a preliminary hearing to test the prima facie showing of the weight of the substance does not constitute sufficient prejudice such as to prohibit the amendment.
+Defendant's allegation of prejudice because he was denied the opportunity at a preliminary hearing to test the prima facie showing of the content and weight of the substance does not constitute sufficient prejudice such as to prohibit the amendment.
 The Court notes that there is no federal or state constitutional right to a preliminary hearing.
 Commonwealth v.
 Ruza, 511 Pa.
 59, 64, 511 A.2d 808, 810 (1986); Commonwealth v.
 Jacobs, 433 Pa.
 Super.
 411, 640 A.2d 1326, 1327 (1994).
 The defense argument implicates only one of the many factors that the Court must consider in determining prejudice.
-With respect to 840-2013, the Criminal Complaint sets forth the weight and identity of the substance.
-Defendant waived the preliminary hearing.
-With respect to 1990-2012, the preliminary hearing was held on 11-16-2012.
-Testimony was presented verifying for prima facie purposes, an appropriate quantity and type of controlled substance (8 packets of heroin; 35 packets of heroin).
-This information was also set forth in the Criminal Complaint and partially in the Search Warrant Affidavit and Receipt.
-Moreover, subsequent to the preliminary hearing, defense counsel filed a Motion for Discovery requesting, among other things, all lab reports.
-The Commonwealth has agreed to provide said reports which will set forth the specifics with respect to the weight of the heroin.
+Moreover, subsequent to the preliminary hearing defense has been provided with discovery, including lab reports, verifying both the weight and identity of the substance at issue.

 The proposed amendment does not deprive the Defendant of a fair opportunity to prepare a defense nor does it render any of his defenses ineffective.
 Moreover, the crimes specified in the original Information evolved out of the same factual situation as the crimes specified in the amended Information.
 Finally, the amended charges are clearly cognate offenses to the original charges.
 See, for example, Sinclair, supra. (amended Information seeking to add a different blood alcohol content count was cognate to original counts).

-Under all of these circumstances, the Court will grant the Commonwealth Motions to Amend the Informations.
+Under all of these circumstances, the Court will grant the